Last Updated: January 2024

 This method ignores the natural yeasts present in the flour and allows you to create a starter fast.
 It does not develop the flavor fast, but it would make bread even on day two if you had to.
 The fermenting process begins quickly using store-bought yeast strains.
 It is also more foolproof, as the yeast is introduced rather than waiting for wild strains to develop.

 There are three basic ingredients to this method of starter.
 Instead of only flour, and water, you now have yeast, flour, and water.
-Because of the store-bought yeast, this method works easier with bleached flours and water with larger quantities of chlorine.
-Start day one, but with a ¼ tsp of yeast added to the directions from above.
+Because of the store-bought yeast, this method works easier with bleached flour and water with larger quantities of chlorine.
+Start day one but with a ¼ tsp of yeast added to the directions from above.

 Make sure you leave this recipe in a larger vessel for the first few days.
 It will rise considerably more than the basic starter method.
-Follow day 2-7 as you would for the natural method adding and discarding as above.
+Follow days 2-7 as you would for the natural method of adding and discarding as above.
 Do not add more yeast after day one.

 Maintaining your starter is easy enough, but sometimes it gets away from you or you want a vacation.
 There are also some issues you can run into with your sourdough starter.
 So, let’s look at these and how to overcome them.

 Once your starter is going well, you can take days off by storing it in the fridge.
 This will slow the process and cause your starter to produce more alcohol instead.
 It becomes more inactive and not as useful for making loaves of bread.

 You can store the starter in the fridge for several days to a few weeks without feeding.
 The longer it is stored, however, will mean it needs a longer time to get going and active again.
 Follow the day seven directions for a few days to get an active starter again before using.

 I forgot to feed it